isngrim/PlasmaEngine/README.md

   - Follow Instructions

 Building on Windows:
+  - Install CMake
-  - Install CMake and Node.js
+  - Install Node.js
+  - Install VulkanSDK (Only requied if you want vulkan renderer)
   - Do a recusive clone of the git repo
   - Run init.bat
   - Run GenerateVS2019.bat